Matthew 14:14: Analysis

 The Greek ἐξελθὼν (going forth) does not state where Christ is coming from.
-It could be either the desert, or from Mount Tabor where he went with his disciples or merely the boat on which he traveled, which the NIV assumes.
-Mark 6:34 notes that the people were "as sheep without a shepherd."
+It could be either the desert, or from Mount Tabor where he went with his disciples or merely the boat on which he traveled, which the NIV assumes ("landed").
+Mark 6:34 notes that the people were "as sheep without a shepherd".

 Commentary from the Church Fathers

-Chrysostom: " And they immediately reap the reward of this; for it follows, And he went out and saw a great multitude, and he had compassion upon them, and healed their sick.
+Chrysostom: "And they immediately reap the reward of this; for it follows, And he went out and saw a great multitude, and he had compassion upon them, and healed their sick.
 For though great was the affection of those who had left their cities, and sought Him carefully, yet the things that were done by Him surpassed the reward of any zeal.
 Therefore he assigns compassion as the cause of this healing.
 And it is great compassion to heal all, and not to require faith."

-Hilary of Poitiers: " Mystically; The Word of God, on the close of the Law, entered the ship, that is, the Church; and departed into the desert, that is, leaving to walk with Israel, He passes into breasts void of Divine knowledge.
+Hilary of Poitiers: "Mystically; The Word of God, on the close of the Law, entered the ship, that is, the Church; and departed into the desert, that is, leaving to walk with Israel, He passes into breasts void of Divine knowledge.
 The multitude learning this, follows the Lord out of the city into the desert, going, that is, from the Synagogue to the Church.
 The Lord sees them, and has compassion upon them, and heals all sickness and infirmity, that is, He cleanses their obstructed minds, and unbelieving hearts for the understanding of the new preaching."

-Jerome: " It is to be observed moreover, that when the Lord came into the desert, great crowds followed Him; for before He went into the wilderness of the Gentiles, He was worshipped by only one people.
+Jerome: "It is to be observed moreover, that when the Lord came into the desert, great crowds followed Him; for before He went into the wilderness of the Gentiles, He was worshipped by only one people.
 They leave their cities, that is, their former conversation, and various dogmas.
 That Jesus went out, shows that the multitudes had the will to go, but not the strength to attain, therefore the Saviour departs out of His place and goes to meet them."